Skip to main content

 • Note that setting up cosmovisor is strongly advised to support smooth network upgrades.
 See our halovisor build scripts for inspiration.

-• Note that before starting geth, it must first be initialised with the Omni Omega execution-genesis.json file via geth init.
+• Note that before starting geth, it must first be initialised with the relevant execution-genesis.json file via geth init (see omega and mainnet).

 What is the XChain RPC request rate per validator?